Hate & racism

 Neufeld v.
 BCTF OBO Chilliwack Teachers’ Association is a judicial review of a decision of the Human Rights Tribunal.
 B.C.’s Supreme Court will examine the Human Rights Tribunal’s decision declining to dismiss BCTF’s complaint in its entirety at a preliminary stage of the proceeding.
 The original complaint to the Tribunal alleges, amongst other things, that the respondent engaged in speech, which was posted on social media and elsewhere, that is likely to expose people to hatred or contempt on the basis of their gender identity or expression and sexual orientation.

 The Commissioner’s application for leave to intervene will be heard in B.C.’s Supreme Court on Oct.
 15, 2021.
 Dates for the judicial review have not yet been set.

-- BCOHRC’s notice of application of leave to intervene
+- More about BCOHRC’s application to intervene

 - BC Human Rights Tribunal decision: Chilliwack Teachers Association v.
 Neufeld, 2021 BCHRT 6

 Download our media kit for images of Commissioner Kasari Govender.

 BC’s Office of the Human Rights Commissioner exists to address the root causes of inequality, discrimination and injustice in B.C. by shifting laws, policies, practices and cultures.
 We do this work through education, research, advocacy, inquiry and monitoring.
 Learn more at: bchumanrights.ca